Nigelmnz/ColorSnipe/README.md

 #ColorSnipe#

 Made in an hour for the [0hr game jam](http://0hgame.eu/).
-It's a game where you simply snipe people who wear shirts of a particular color.
+It's a game where you snipe people who wear shirts of a particular color.
+I suppose they are commiting fashion treason or something.

 #Controls#
 **Shoot:** Click